 The verse above from the book of Acts is one, short line from a very long story.
 It was being told by Steven the Martyr.
 He was standing before the Sanhedrin, ancient Israel’s ruling counsel, seated all around him, gathered in judgement of a man whose only claim to fame was his devotion to Jesus: the one rumored, just weeks prior, to have risen from the dead.

-He was recounting the history of Israel, a nation of people who routinely, it seems, stumbled in their trust of God who. . .
+He was stirring their memory, recounting the history of Israel, a nation of people who routinely, it seems, stumbled in their trust of God who. . .